Mysore Bonda Recipe

 - 3 to 4 tbsp or as needed water

-- a pinch or 1/8 tsp baking soda
+- A pinch or 1/8 tsp baking soda

 Instructions